AlessandroMiotto/ccsv/README.md

 # CCSV

-CCSV is a simple CSV parsen written in pure C with the goal of mimic [R](https://www.r-project.org/) and [pandas](https://pandas.pydata.org/) dataframe.
+CCSV is a simple CSV parser written in pure C with the goal of mimic [R](https://www.r-project.org/) and [pandas](https://pandas.pydata.org/) dataframe.
 It offers dataframe structure and automatic descriptive statistis.
 For now, CCSV can handle only numerical dataset.

 ---